NHS ordered to make improvements to patient care while cutting costs

 – To make sure that 65% of patients on the waiting list for routine hospital care to be seen within 18 weeks, which will help towards the Prime Minister’s aim for 92% of patients to be seen within this time frame by July 2029.

-– For a rise in the proportion of people who have suspected cancer to be diagnosed or given the all-clear within 28 days – the target stands at 75% now but hospitals have been told to drive this up to 80% over the coming year – officials estimate that this will mean 100,000 more people will be seen in this time frame when the target is met.
+– For a rise in the proportion of people who have suspected cancer to be diagnosed or given the all-clear within 28 days.

 – The Mental Health Investment Standard – which ensures that funding for mental health keeps pace with overall NHS spending – will be retained.
 The NHS has also been given specific targets on reducing the length of stay in mental health settings and giving more access to children and young people who are trying to access services.

-– Meanwhile ambulance services have been told that response times for so-called category 2 incidents – which includes heart attacks, strokes and sepsis – should improve to an average of 30 minutes.
-In December, ambulances took an average of 47 minutes and 26 seconds to respond to these calls.

-– The guidance also calls for improvements to patient access to GP surgeries, an increase to the number of urgent dental appointments and improvements in safety in maternity and neonatal services.
+– The guidance also calls for better access to GP surgeries, an increase to the number of urgent dental appointments and improvements in safety in maternity and neonatal services.

 – There are a number of demands about productivity improvements, including a call to “reduce agency expenditure as far as possible, with a minimum 30% reduction on current spending across all systems”.